lizardfs/documentation/source/adminguide/optional_features.rst

 The configuration file for the lizardfs-tapeserver is located at /etc/mfs/lizardfs-tapeserver.cfg.
-The tapeserver needs a working mountpoint of your LizardFS installation.
+The tape server needs a working mount point on your LizardFS installation.
 Configuration consists mainly of listing changer and volume devices of a tape library.